Pence's guests at ceremony receiving Korean War soldiers' remains were children during the war

 North Korea handed over the remains of what U.S. officials said are believed to be the remains of U.S servicemen who fought during the Korean War.
 A U.S. military plane made a rare trip into North Korea to retrieve 55 cases.

-Fox News’ Pete Hegseth, who was traveling with Pence in Air Force 2, recalled the touching story of the heroes' now-grown children.
+Fox News’ Pete Hegseth, who was traveling with Pence in Air Force Two, recalled the touching stories of the heroes' now-grown children.

 “We picked up probably the two most important passengers on that plane: a man and woman who were 4 and 3 years old — little girl and little boy in the 1950s — when they sent their fathers, then young men, both pilots, both first lieutenants, both went to fight in the Korean War,” he said on “Fox & Friends.”